Manifesto Ikacode

 The digital sector is one of the few where the carbon footprint is still following an exponential growth curve.

-Even if visiting a website has a much smaller impact than watching a video online, it’s important to reduce it as much as possible.
+Even if visiting a website has a much smaller impact than watching a movie online, it’s important to reduce it as much as possible.

 A website will be eco-designed when, throughout the creation process, thought has been given to ways of limiting this impact without affecting its effectiveness.